 Ganster has been the subject of multiple allegations of abuse over the years.
-In 2002, a man reported to the Diocese of Allentown that he was sexually abused as a 14 year old boy at St. Joseph in Frackville, Pennsylvania, and the abuse often included physical abuse such as beatings.
-The man made a second report to the Diocese of Allentown in 2004, and the Diocese provided him with counseling.
-Yet, the allegation was never reported to law enforcement until years later.
+In 2002, a man reported to the Diocese of Allentown that he was sexually abused by the priest when he was a 14-year-old boy at St. Joseph in Frackville, PA.
+The abuse often included physical abuse such as beatings.
+The man made a second report to the Diocese in 2004.
+The Diocese provided him with counseling yet, never reported the allegation to law enforcement until years later.

 In 2015, another mother reported to the Diocese of Allentown that her son was sexually abused during the summer of 1977 while Ganster was working at St. Joseph in Easton.
 No additional details about the allegation were provided in the grand jury report.